spoptchev/ktist/README.md

 A kotlin library for carefully refactoring critical paths in your application.

-This libraries API and README is inspired by the ruby gem [scientist](https://github.com/github/scientist).
+This library is inspired by the ruby gem [scientist](https://github.com/github/scientist).

 ## How do I science?